 If there ever was a flower you just had to grow, brugmansia is it.
 The plant is in the toxic Datura family so keep it away from children and pets, but the massive blooms are nearly worth any risk.
-The plant produces a season long display of 6- to 8-inch trumpet-shaped blooms in hues of pink, yellow and white.
+The plant produces a season long display of 6 to 8 inch (15-20 cm.) trumpet-shaped blooms in hues of pink, yellow, and white.
 Knowing how to fertilize brugmansias will enhance and extend the parade of these brilliantly colored flowers.

 Feeding Angel’s Trumpet

 Brugmansia is also known as angel’s trumpet because of the large drooping blooms.
-The plant can grow to a massive shrub in good lighting and, with good care, up to 8-10 feet tall.
+The plant can grow to a massive shrub in good lighting and, with good care, up to 8 to 10 feet (2-3 m.) tall.
 The blooms release an intoxicating scent in the night air, adding to their angelic mien.
 Brugmansia is a voracious feeder and thrives when fed frequently.

 - N – The first number on any fertilizer formula is the nitrogen, which directs strong plant growth and stem and leaf formation.